 To create this triangle of fabric we are going to work some increases.
 Some patterns specify which type of increase to use and some don’t, it is knitters choice.
-You can use any increase you like, for this pattern I am going to work some M1 (make 1) increases and to be a little extra fancy we are going to do paired increases, first an M1L and then a M1R (make 1 left and make 1 right). [check out the full tutorial on M1s here]
+You can use any increase you like, for this pattern I am going to work some M1 (make 1) increases.
+And, to be a little extra fancy, I am going to work paired increases, first an M1L and then a M1R (make 1 left and make 1 right).
+Check out the full tutorial on M1s here.

 Set up round: m1, k1, m1, PM, knit to end [2 sts inc]

 After the set up round, you will have two markers in your work: the BOR marker you’ve had since the beginning and a second marker indicating the end of the thumb gusset.
 Learn about how to place and use stitch markers if this is new for you.
 As you work the thumb gusset, the number of stitches between the two markers will increase.

 Round 3: m1, knit to marker, m1, SM, knit to end of round [2 sts inc]

 Fingering: work rounds 1-3 a total of 6 (6, 7, 7, 8) times, 15 (15, 17, 17, 19) sts between BOR and marker.

 DK: work rounds 1-3 a total of 5 (5, 6, 6, 7) times, 13 (13, 15, 15, 17) sts between BOR and marker.

 Worsted: work rounds 1-3 a total of 4 (4, 5, 5, 6) times, 11 (11, 13, 13, 15) sts between BOR and marker.

 Chunky: work rounds 1-3 a total of 3 (3, 4, 4, 5) times, 9 (9, 11, 11, 13) sts between BOR and marker.